pearl-robot-lab/ActPerMoMa/README.md

 cd vgn
 pip install -e .
 ```
-Also download the network weights as data.zip from the (VGN repo)[https://github.com/ethz-asl/vgn] and put the folders models and urdfs inside the assets folder.
+Also download the network weights as data.zip from the VGN repo[https://github.com/ethz-asl/vgn] and put the folders models and urdfs inside the assets folder of vgn.

 ### robot_helpers
 ```